Kate Winslet: Personal life

 A year after Tredre's death, Winslet met Jim Threapleton on the set of Hideous Kinky, on which he served as an assistant director.
 They married in November 1998 at her family's local church, and their daughter, Mia, was born in 2000.
 Describing her marriage to Threapleton as a "mess", Winslet later said that she lost control of her instincts during this period.
 They divorced in 2001.

 Soon after separating from Threapleton, she met director Sam Mendes when he offered her a part in a play; she turned down the offer but began dating him.
 Dismayed at how the British tabloids portrayed her personal life, Winslet relocated to New York City.
-She married Mendes in May 2003 on the island of Anguilla, and their son, Joe, was born later that year.
+She married Mendes in May 2003 on the island of Anguilla, and their son, Joe Anders, was born later that year.
 The family divided their time in New York with frequent visits to their estate in the Cotswolds, England.
 Amid intense media speculation of an affair between Mendes and actress Rebecca Hall, he and Winslet announced their separation in 2010 and were divorced a year later.
 She reported being heartbroken by the split, but affirmed her determination to look after her children in spite of her marital break-up.
-In 2010, Winslet moved with her children from New York City to England in order to avoid paparazzi.
+In 2010, Winslet moved with her children from New York back to England to avoid paparazzi.

-While holidaying at Richard Branson's estate on Necker Island in 2011, Winslet met his nephew Edward Abel Smith (legally known as Ned Rocknroll from 2008 to 2019), the then-head of marketing promotion and astronaut experience at Virgin Galactic, during a house fire.
-They married in December 2012 in New York, and their son, Bear, was born the following year.
-Following their wedding, Abel Smith became a stay-at-home dad helping Winslet raise her children, and also helping her practice her lines despite being severely dyslexic.
+While holidaying at Richard Branson's estate on Necker Island in 2011, Winslet met his nephew Edward Abel Smith (legally known as Ned Rocknroll from 2008 to 2019), the head of marketing promotion and astronaut experience at Virgin Galactic, during a house fire.
+They married in December 2012 in New York, and their son was born the following year.
+Following their wedding, Abel Smith became a stay-at-home parent helping Winslet raise her children, and also helping her practise her lines despite being severely dyslexic.
 He later added "Winslet" as one of his middle names.
 After moving back to England, Winslet purchased a property worth £3.25 million by the sea in West Wittering, Sussex, where she lives with Abel Smith and her children as of 2015.
-In a 2015 interview, she commented on how much she enjoyed living in the countryside.
+She commented on how much she enjoyed living in the countryside.

 Winslet has stated that despite three marriages and a family structure that might be perceived by some as "unconventional", she does not consider it to be any "less of a family".
 She turns down offers of work that otherwise would take her away from her children for too long, and likes to schedule her filming commitments around their school holidays.
 Discussing her parenting style, she said she enjoys packing lunches and doing the school run.